The Coca-Cola marketing effect; three lessons we can learn from the kings

 Often lauded and hailed for their pioneering marketing campaigns, Coca-Cola has become on of the giants of the marketing industry.

-Whether it is commentators’ annual homage to the Coca Cola Christmas Truck or marvelling at their audacity to offer consumers a half can of coke, pushing boundaries and creating iconic marketing campaigns has almost become second nature to the brand.
+Whether it is commentators’ annual homage to the Coca-Cola Christmas Truck or marvelling at their audacity to offer consumers a half can of coke, pushing boundaries and creating iconic advertising campaigns has almost become second nature to the brand.

-This week Coca-Cola has spoken to Marketing Week about their formula for growth, so we’re bringing you the round up of three lessons we can learn from the Kings of Marketing.
+This week Coca-Cola has spoken to Marketing Week about their formula for growth.
+So, we’re bringing you the round up of three lessons we can learn from the Coca-Cola advertising strategy.

 ‘More and Better’

-Though at first glance this may sound like a given for anyone accustomed to consistently delivering marketing strategies, Coca-Cola is putting this ethos at the heart of their new growth strategy.
+At first glance this may sound like a given for anyone accustomed to consistently delivering marketing strategies.
+But, Coca-Cola is putting this ethos at the heart of their new growth strategy.

-Coca-Cola’s COO James Quincey has told investors that the brand is hoping to learn from its recent success in rejuvenating the U.S. wing of the business, and is now looking to develop this into a ‘formula’ for their global market.
+Coca-Cola’s COO James Quincey has told investors that the brand is hoping to learn from its recent success in rejuvenating the U.S. wing of the business.
+The company is now looking to develop this into a ‘formula’ for their global market.

 Quincy told Marketing Week that ‘good marketing on its own is not enough, it needs to be placed alongside better execution’ and that the formula going forward will be ‘more and better marketing, a better focus on categories, innovation and pushing ahead.’